gokcengiz/Data-Analysis-SQL/README.md

 * What are the 10 most popular courses?
 (Courses with the highest number of revievs and above average ratings)
 * What are the 10 most popular instructors?
 (Most reviewed)
 * What are the most reviewed instructor's courses?
 (Sorted by rating)
-* What are the five most popular data analysis courses?
+* What are the 5 most popular data analysis courses?
 (Most reviewed and highly rated)

 ## About Dataset
 #### The dataset contains 2 csv files